JnuSimba/Calculator/README.md

 Calculator
 ==========

-A c++ caculator that support function and variable
+A c++ calculator that can finish not only basic arithmetic operations, but also support function and variable.

+It was compiled with vc++ under windows, when you compile it with g++, some error may happen, please contact me

+via QQ: 747118929 or Email: dameng34@163.com